Are you seeing the ‘Could not save password reset key to database’ error in WordPress?

-Are you seeing ‘Could not save password reset key to database’ error in WordPress?
-This error usually occurs when you are trying to login into your WordPress site.
-It effectively locks you out of your own WordPress site.
-In this article, we will show you how to fix the password reset key error in WordPress.
+This error usually occurs when you are trying to log in to your WordPress site.
+It effectively locks you out of your own site.

 If you are not seeing this error message, then your login failure may be caused by other issues.
-In that case, head over to our guide on how to fix WordPress login page refreshing and redirecting issue.
+In that case, head over to our guide on how to fix the WordPress login page refreshing and redirecting issue.

-This particular error message indicates that WordPress is unable to write new information into WordPress database.
+This particular error message indicates that WordPress is unable to write new information into the WordPress database.
 This is caused when your WordPress hosting account has used all the disk space allocated to your account.

 Your WordPress database size is also part of the disk space allocated for your user account.
 Since you have already used the space, you will be unable to add any more data.

-Fixing WordPress Could Not Save Password Reset Key Error
+Fixing the ‘WordPress Could Not Save Password Reset Key’ Error

 Next, go to your /wp-content/uploads/ folder and delete a few large image files to free up some space.
 Make sure to download those files to your computer as a backup before deleting them.

-After that, you can visit your WordPress website and try to login again.
+After that, you can visit your WordPress website and try to log in again.

 Once logged in, you can review your WordPress files and see if there are any files that are unnecessary and taking too much space.
-Usually these files are stored in /wp-content/ or /wp-content/uploads/ folder.
+Usually, these files are stored in /wp-content/ or /wp-content/uploads/ folder.

-Many WordPress users have their cache plugins setup in a way that stops them from purging cached files.
-Overtime these files can eat up disk space allocated to your WordPress hosting account.
+Many WordPress users have their cache plugins set up in a way that stops them from purging cached files.
+Over time these files can eat up disk space allocated to your WordPress hosting account.

 Another common culprit could be your WordPress backup plugins.
 If you are storing WordPress backup files on your server, then all stored backups are taking up unnecessary space on your hosting account.